For thirty years, now, Republicans have been

 been more important than slogans and the media would have given people those

-The Big Lie as a steaming pile of elephant dung
+facts, exposing The Big Lie as a steaming pile of elephant dung

 in our collective national living room.